astatio/MAX7219-ESP32-C3-Marquee/README.md

 *   **Arduino IDE** (with ESP32 core installed).
 *   **`LedControl` Library:** By Eberhard Fahle.
     *   Install via Arduino IDE: `Sketch` -> `Include Library` -> `Manage Libraries...` -> Search for "LedControl" and install.

-## Wiring Connections
-**Note on GPIO1 (TXD0):**
-GPIO1 is typically used as `TXD0` for the default UART0 on the ESP32-C3.
-This UART is used for programming and `Serial.print()` output.
-Using GPIO1 for the MAX7219 DIN pin might interfere with Serial Monitor functionality or cause issues during code upload if the MAX7219 is actively driven.
-GPI01 was choosen because I was missing a bigger header.
-I advise you **not** to use it.

 ## Setup and Usage